At A Glance

 Claes Oldenburg (1929-2022) is the artist who created Clothespin.
 He is known worldwide for his sculptures that find new meaning in everyday objects by expanding them to a gargantuan scale.

 Harry Philbrick is the former Director of the Pennsylvania Academy of Fine Arts in Philadelphia, where Oldenburg’s sculpture Paint Torch was installed in Lenfest Plaza in 2011.

-Julia Guerrero is the Director of the Philadelphia Redevelopment Authority’s Percent for Art Program and Advisory Board of Design.
+Julia Guerrero is the former Director of the Philadelphia Redevelopment Authority’s Percent for Art Program and Advisory Board of Design.